Azure/Azure-Media-Services-Explorer/README.md

 =============================

 Azure Media Explorer is a Winforms/C# application for Windows that does upload, download, encode, package, and stream assets with Azure Media Services.

-The latest binary (with an installer) is available in the release section. https://github.com/xpouyat/Azure-Media-Services-Explorer/releases
+The latest binary (with an installer) is available in the release section: https://github.com/xpouyat/Azure-Media-Services-Explorer/releases

 This solution has been developped with Visual Studio 2013.
 It contains two projects: "AMSExplorer", the main application, and "SetupAMSExplorer", an InstallShield project that creates a Setup executable (EXE/MSI).